 Fatigue-Busting Tips for Ankylosing Spondylitis

 When I'm in the throes of an ankylosing spondylitis (AS) flare-up, the fatigue is through the roof.
-We're talking about getting up to get a cup of water and immediately have to sit down again tired.
+We're talking about getting up to get a cup of water and immediately having to sit down again tired.
 You probably understand me, right?

 AS fatigue is a deep, heavy malaise that sits in the inside of my bones, making me feel like I'm walking through molasses.
 Some days it's worse and some days it's marginally better — but it's ever-present, like a ghost constantly trailing you.